-After considering any report and recommendation submitted by the Landmarks Preservation Advisory Board, the Director of Planning shall make a determination on the application and shall submit a written recommendation containing findings to the Planning Commission.
-The recommendation may be to approve, to approve with conditions, or disapprove the application for alteration, and, where applicable, the application for a determination that the building is a Compatible Rehabilitation.
-The Commission, the applicant and any other person who so requests shall be supplied with a copy of reports and recommendations of the Landmarks Preservation Advisory Board and the findings and recommendations of the Director of Planning.
-REVIEW BY THE PLANNING DEPARTMENT.
+After considering any report and recommendation submitted by the Landmarks Preservation submit a written recommendation containing findings to the Planning Commission.
+The recommendation may be to approve, to approve with conditions, or disapprove the application for alteration, and, where applicable, the application for a determination that the building is a Compatible with a copy of reports and recommendations of the Landmarks Preservation Advisory Board and the findings and recommendations of the Director of Planning.
+REVIEW BY THE PLANNING